Crunches and Sit-Ups.

-Farmer walks, overhead carries, suitcase carries, and racked kettlbell walks should be staples in every training program.
+Farmer walks, overhead carries, suitcase carries, and racked kettlebell walks should be staples in every training program.

-Not to mention, you’ll look way cooler walking around the gym performing these exercises than you will performing crunches on a pink Swiss ball.
+Not to mention, you’ll look way cooler walking around the gym performing these exercises than you will doing crunches on a pink Swiss ball.